-Have you identified key gaps in service or potential risks that need to be mitigated The risk register for this work is attached.
+7) Have you identified key gaps in service or potential risks that need to be mitigated The risk register for this work is attached.
 8) What are the recommendations for mitigation ( if needed)?
 Please see attached risk register.
 9) Are the Public Sector equality Duties engaged?
 Which ones?
-Is there eviden Public Sector Equality Duties will be met? (give details of why) a) Eliminate discrimination& Prohibitive behaviours in service delivery

-- b) Advance equality of opportunity

-- Remove or minimise a disadvantage
+Is there evider Public Sector Equality Duties will be met? (give details of why) a) Eliminate discrimination&amp; Prohibitive behaviours in service delivery b) Advance equality of opportunity Remove or minimise a disadvantage Meet need Encourage participation Foster good relations between different protected characteristics- Tackle prejudice Promote understanding Implementing the service specification will ensure there is equity of funding and equity of access to services.

-- Meet need

-- Encourage participation

-- c) Foster good relations between different protected characteristics-

-- Tackle prejudice

-- Promote understanding

-Implementing the service specification will ensure there is equity of funding and equity of access to services.
 The service specification is specifically aimed at supporting the treatment and care of those individuals most at risk of becoming unwell and requiring an unplanned admission to hospital.

-The service specification will enable practices to build on the good work done to date regarding proactive care and will help ensure that those individuals who traditionally have been less engaged will be actively targeted.
+been less engaged will be actively targeted.
 The aim of the service specification is to also ensure that local people get much more help, support and advice to manage their own health and wellbeing more effectively, have a better understanding of their condition and any treatment and be more engaged in any planning and decision making about their treatment and care.
 Promoting equality is a key aim of the service change.